handpoint/doc/javascript/javascriptterminalmanagement.md

 The main [*FinancialStatus*](javascriptobjects.md#33) that can be returned as a response to this method are the following ones:
-- AUTHORISED - Transaction was successful
+- AUTHORISED - Transaction was successful.
-- DECLINED - Transaction was declined
+- DECLINED - Transaction was declined.
-- UNKNOWN (NOT FOUND) -  The transaction does not exist in the Handpoint gateway.
+- UNDEFINED (NOT FOUND) -  The transaction does not exist in the Handpoint gateway.
 If this status is returned within 90s of the start of a transaction, there could be a chance that the cardholder has not inserted, swiped or tapped his card yet on the terminal and the Handpoint gateway might soon receive the transaction.
-If the `UNKNOWN` status is returned after 90s, it means that the transaction processed has not reached the Handpoint gateway and it will NOT be charged.
+If the `UNDEFINED` status is returned after 90s, it means that the transaction processed has not reached the Handpoint gateway and it will NOT be charged.
 - IN_PROGRESS - The transaction has been received by the gateway but the outcome is not known yet, try again after a few seconds.
+- REFUNDED - Transaction was refunded.

 **Parameters**